Zelek, Frano impress coaches with their performances

 Prior to joining Tulane, Roseby competed on the national and international levels.
 The Monterey, Calif., native was a two-time qualifier for the US Olympic Trials, competing in the 100-meter hurdles in 2004 and the 100-meter event during the summer of 2008.
 She arrived on the international stage in 2004 when she competed as a member of the USA roster at the U-23 NACAC Track and Field Championships.
 Roseby nabbed the silver medal as a member of the US 4x100 relay team and also took home the bronze medal in the 100-meter hurdles.
 Three years later, she won the USATF Indoor national crown, running 7.16 over 60-meters to rank second in the United States and among the top 10 in the world.

 In March of 2009, Roseby was a finalist in the 60-meter dash at the USA Track & Field Indoor National Championship, placing seventh, as she represented the United States at several international meets.
 The sprinter claimed individual titles in the 100 and 200-meter dash events for Team USA in St. Polten, Austria that season.

-Prior to arriving on the Los Angeles campus, the sprinter was a two-time California State Champion while at Monterey High School.
+Before becoming a Bruin, the sprinter was a two-time California State Champion while at Monterey High School.
 During her time with the Toreadores, she earned Prep All-American honors on the track.